Kathleen M. Butler: Career

-Butler, Bradfield and the project engineer Gordon Stuckey worked on the Sydney Harbour Bridge: report on tenders for seven days a week from the 16th January to sign off on 16 February 1924 with Bradfield thanking Butler and Stuckey for having "cheerfully worked incessantly" to complete the work in good time.
+Butler, Bradfield and the project engineer Gordon Stuckey worked on the Sydney Harbour Bridge: report on tenders for seven days a week from 16 January to sign off on 16 February 1924 with Bradfield thanking Butler and Stuckey for having "cheerfully worked incessantly" to complete the work in good time.
 The report recommended appointing the British firm Messrs.
 Dorman, Long & Co.
 Butler later told the Evening Standard that "We were working on the report six weeks, night and day, because the tenderers were all waiting to hear their fate, and we wanted to let them get back to America, England and Canada as soon as possible.
 I think I know that report and the specification off by heart.
 Those were exciting days.
 I was the only woman present in the Minister's room when the tenders were opened.
 It was a most exciting moment."

-Once the British firm Dorman Long were appointed on 26 February 1924, Butler lost no time in publicising the specifics of their plans, writing an indepth newspaper article about Our Harbour Arch Bridge: The World's Record in the Sydney Mail on 12 March 1924.
-By late April Kathleen Butler was on board ship, the RMS Ormonde, headed for London with three engineers to set up the offices and run the London end of the project, based in the Dorman Long offices.
-The Australasian claimed that “Miss Butler is in charge of the visiting party, on £500 a year…” a very significant salary and much increased from her 1916 typist's salary of £110 pa when she first joined the NSW Department of Public Works in Sydney.
-Her tasks included “attending the most difficult and technical questions and technical questions in regard to the contract, and dealing with a mass of correspondence.”
+Once the British firm Dorman Long were appointed on 26 February 1924, Butler lost no time in publicising the specifics of their plans, writing an indepth newspaper article about "Our Harbour Arch Bridge: The World's Record" in The Sydney Mail on 12 March 1924.
+By late April, Butler was on board ship, the RMS Ormonde, headed for London with three engineers to set up the offices and run the London end of the project, based in the Dorman Long offices.
+The Australasian claimed that "Miss Butler is in charge of the visiting party, on £500 a year..." a very significant salary and much increased from her 1916 typist's salary of £110 p.a. when she first joined the NSW Department of Public Works in Sydney.
+Her tasks included "attending the most difficult and technical questions and technical questions in regard to the contract, and dealing with a mass of correspondence."

 Dorothy Donaldson Buchanan, the first woman in Britain to gain qualification as a civil engineer, was working on the bridge project in the same Dorman Long offices at this time.

 Once Bradfield joined the team in London they also visited the Dorman workshops in Middlesbrough to inspect the work.